-Practicing and keeping yourself updated on new software, tools and technologies will get you far.
+Practicing and keeping yourself updated on new software, tools, and technologies will get you far.

-StackOverflow is a great site to browse through for programming-related queries and learning from other programmers.
+StackOverflow is a great site to browse through for programming-related queries and learn from other programmers.
 Sign up to relevant communities, create your network, attend meetups, watch online videos, look up informative blogs, and use practice sites.
 One can learn a lot over the internet.

 5. Design and Build Software or Projects

 Employers are interested in learning about your experience in projects.
 There is no point in learning all the theoretical concepts if you don’t know how to implement that practically.
 So, make sure to improve your skills by working on different personal or professional projects and software development.

 Internships give students a lot of exposure and hands-on industry experience and in the process open up a lot of job opportunities.
 Many companies offer internships to students to help them gain experience in industry projects.
 The interns acquire practical skills and knowledge and learn how to work in a team.
 It is also a great way to adapt to the work culture.